FREE SHIPPING on orders of $85 or more

 A look at the immigration and passenger lists has shown a number of people bearing the name Carrero:

-Carrero Settlers in the United States in the 19th Century
+Carrero Settlers in United States in the 19th Century

-Carrero Settlers in the United States in the 20th Century
+Carrero Settlers in United States in the 20th Century

 The Carrero Family Crest was acquired from the Houseofnames.com archives.
 The Carrero Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.